Stress Relief Techniques: Quick Desk Workouts 2025

 - Repeat 10 times.

-This simple exercise can relieve neck and shoulder stiffness — common symptoms of desk work.
+Moreover, this simple exercise can relieve neck and shoulder stiffness — common symptoms of desk work.

-3. Wrist Rolls
+3. Wrist Rolls Stress Relief Techniques

 - Extend your arms forward.